 The group has world-leading expertise in the study of how chromosome integrity is maintained in human cells.
 This has permitted the group to define the molecular basis of selected genetic disorders that are associated with premature aging and/or an increased incidence of age-associated disease.
 Together with partners in the University of Copenhagen and Center for Chromosome Stability, the group seeks to understand ways in which chromosome instability can be minimized and/or prevented.

+The role of folate deficiency in the development of age-associated human disease.
 Together with our collaborator, Associate professor Ying Liu, the Hickson Group investigates the link between folate deprivation, chromosome maintenance and the development of neurological disorders.
 Dietary folate deficiency is common in the elderly because of reduced intake and poor intestinal absorption.
-The group will seek to define new biomarkers of defective genome maintenance associated with folate deprivation.
+The group seeks to define new biomarkers of defective genome maintenance associated with folate deprivation

 CV, publications, etc.

 Folate stress induces SLX1- and RAD51-dependent mitotic DNA synthesis at the fragile X locus in human cells

 Garribba, L., Bjerregaard, V. A., Gonçalves Dinis, M. M., Özer, Ö., Wu, Wei, Sakellariou, D., Pena-Diaz, J., Hickson, Ian David & Liu, Ying, 2020, In: Proceedings of the National Academy of Sciences of the United States of America.
 117, 28, p.
 16527-16536 10 p.

 High-resolution mapping of mitotic DNA synthesis regions and common fragile sites in the human genome through direct sequencing